JeanRibes/gemini-ghost/README.md

 go install
 ```

-Or you can download a prebuilt binary from the 'Releases' page of this project.
+Or you can download a prebuilt Linux binary from the 'Releases' page of this project.

 # Configuration